Muterra/doc-golix/spec.md

 --------------------

-+ Need to define specific sequence for accepting or rejecting all objects
-+ Need to define required components for identity containers
 + Need to define deniable aliasing
 + Need to add nonce generation
 + Need to review whitepaper for anything I missed